-To provide a comprehensive understanding of the urban landscape and its influence on the temporal dynamics of social mixing, we studied the distribution of the ALA metrics in relation to the temporal clusterization (Fig.~\ref{fig:segregation}.\textbf{E}).
+To provide a comprehensive understanding of the urban landscape and its influence on the temporal dynamics of social mixing, we studied the distribution of the ALA metrics in relation to the temporal clusterisation (Fig.~\ref{fig:segregation}.\textbf{E}).
 Each temporal mixing cluster manifests a unique fingerprint when mapped onto the urban topology.
-Interestingly there is a wide distribution difference in 'price diversity', 'velocity score', and 'fitness' by temporal clusters.
-These metrics play a pivotal role in shaping its temporal inclusivity and are strictly related to the fabric of a neighborhood — such as type of amenities, accessibility, and availability of services.
+Interestingly, there is a wide distribution difference in 'price diversity', 'velocity score', and 'fitness' by temporal clusters.
+These metrics play a pivotal role in shaping its temporal inclusivity and are strictly related to the fabric of a neighbourhood — such as type of amenities, accessibility, and availability of services.

-To identify the key factors that are linked to social mixing and inclusivity in urban environments we use a regression model.
-Adopting a Lindeman, Merenda, and Gold (LMG) \cite{lmg} approach, we discerned that 'accessibility' and 'attractivity' heavily sway the segregation trends, accounting for approximately 45\% of its variance, while 'liveability' plays a lesser role (Table \ref{tab:regression}).
+We utilised a regression model to identify the key factors linked to social mixing and inclusivity to evaluate how different aspects of 'accessibility', 'liveability', 'attractivity', and population density influence urban segregation.
+Observing spatial autocorrelation in our data, we incorporated a Spatial Lag model.
+For a detailed exposition of the regression analyses, including the application of Ordinary Least Squares (OLS) (Supplementary Table \ref{tab:regression_osl}) and error models (Supplementary Table \ref{tab:regression_error}), readers are referred to the supplementary materials.
+These extended analyses offer comprehensive insights into the statistical relationships governing urban segregation in Milan.
+Adopting a Lindeman, Merenda, and Gold (LMG) approach, we discerned that 'accessibility' and 'attractivity' heavily sway the segregation trends, accounting for approximately 55\% of its variance, while 'liveability' and population density play a lesser role (Table \ref{tab:regression}).
 A deeper probe using LASSO revealed pivotal features: Velocity Score, Fitness, Median Price, and Price Diversity.
 Subsequent application of an Ordinary Least Squares (OLS) model confirmed the statistically significant negative impact of these features on segregation (details in Table \ref{tab:regression}).
-Conversely, architectural landmarks, also of statistical significance, contribute to an increase in segregation.
-This highlights the city's inequality, revealing that not all citizens can enjoy its architectural marvels.
+Conversely, architectural landmarks, also of statistical significance, contribute to increased segregation.
+This result highlights the city's inequality, revealing that not all citizens can enjoy its architectural marvels.
 These results underscore the importance of considering multiple factors when attempting to understand and address urban segregation.
-Providing accessible, diverse, and attractive neighborhoods can contribute to fostering social interactions and reducing segregation within cities.
+Providing accessible, diverse, and attractive neighbourhoods can foster social interactions and reduce segregation within cities.